rohithviswanathan/Calcora/README.md

 - **Calculate**: Calculator and Scientific
 - **Explore**: Finance, Converter, Geometry, Statistics, and Date & Time
-- **Personal**: History and Saved

-The following routes are currently present as placeholders and are ready for future feature implementation:

-- Geometry
-- Statistics
-- Date & Time
-- History
-- Saved
+All navigation entries currently point to implemented pages.
+History and Saved are not currently registered routes.

 ## Technology stack